vroger11/vroger11.github.io/_posts/2019-09-23-terminal-multiplexers.markdown

 * the bottom right display the ram usage for the GPUs and the CPU RAM.

 ### Installation
-My configuration files are composed into two parts: bash scripts to acquire system informations and tmux config file.
+My configuration files are composed into two parts: bash scripts to acquire system informations and Tmux config file.
 To install my config you have to download the files [here](https://github.com/vroger11/vroger11-configs/tree/master/tmux) and do:
 ```bash
 cp -r tmux_scripts ~/.tmux_scripts